 - Homage: This game seems to be a 3D homage to Kirby's Dream Land, due to the similar backgrounds and settings, plenty of remixed songs and boss battles from that game, Kirby not being able to use copy abilities, and King Dedede being the Big Bad.
 The EX stages represent both the Extra Mode and Revenge of the King from Kirby Super Star Ultra, with the Revenge bosses also making a return.

-- Make My Monster Grow: Dedede uses a rainbow star to enlarge himself for the second phase of his boss battle.
+- Make My Monster Grow: Dedede uses a rainbow Sparkling Star to enlarge himself for the second phase of his boss battle.
 Since this came out a little more than 25 years after KDL, it was likely intended as a Milestone Celebration.

 - Mythology Gag: The state of King Dedede upon being defeated mimics one he did upon being defeated in earlier games.
 When defeated in Stage 5-5, he ends up laying on his back with one of his feet in the air, just like in Kirby Super Star's Arena.
 When defeated in Stage 5-5 EX, he sits there with his jaw hanging open, ala Kirby's Dream Land's Normal Mode ending.
 Finally, when defeated in Stage SP-5, King Dedede just pitifully lays on the ground, crying similar to the end of the first game's Extra Mode.